todd-herbert/heltec-eink-modules/README.md

 A voltage divider is not a suitable level shifter in this case; too much current leaks through the signal lines, keeping the display on.

 Do not sleep the display during [fast mode](#fast-mode-partial-refresh); images will not draw correctly.
+If you have issues maintaning image through a sleep cycle, try adding longer delay before power off.

 ### Setting a Window ###